 The policies are to contain, or be endorsed to contain, the following provisions:

-The insurer shall agree to waive all rights of subrogation against the Agency, its officers, officials, employees and volunteers for losses arising from work performed by the Contractor for the Agency.
+To the fullest extent allowed by law, the insurer shall agree to waive all rights of subrogation against the Agency, its officers, agents, employees and volunteers for losses arising from work performed by the Contractor for the Agency.

 3. All Coverages

 All policies must be endorsed to require 30 days written notice of cancellation to the Agency.
 Ten-day written notice of cancellation is acceptable for non-payment of premium.
 Notifications shall comply with the standard cancellation provisions in the Contractor's policy.
 In addition, Contractor is required to notify Agency of policy cancellations or reductions in limits.

 The acceptance of the completed work, payment, failure of the Agency to require proof of compliance, or Agency's acceptance of a non-compliant certificate of insurance shall not release the Contractor from the obligations of the insurance requirements or indemnification agreement.

 The insurance companies issuing the policies shall have no recourse against the Agency for payment of premiums or for assessments under any form of the policies.